John Delafose: Early life

 Delafose was born in the unincorporated village of Duralde, Evangeline Parish, Louisiana, near Mamou.
 His parents were sharecroppers.
 As a child, Delafose fashioned fiddles and guitars out of old boards and cigar boxes fitted with window-screen wire.
 The fiddle was his first instrument.
 He eventually took up the harmonica, and at the age of 18 learned the button accordion.
 However, he turned to farming and did not pursue music as a career until the early 1970s.

 Career

 He began as an accordionist and harmonicist with a variety of local Zydeco bands.
 In the mid-1970s, he formed the band The Eunice Playboys, with which he played until his death.
 Over its history, band members included three of his sons, as well as nephews and grandsons.
 The band continued under the direction of his son Geno Delafose.

+A breakout hit for Delafose was "Joe Pitre a Deux Femmes" ("Joe Pitre has two women") on the Maison de Soul label in 1980, commercially reviving an older sound reminiscent of Amédé Ardoin.
+Buckwheat Zydeco followed up with his own "Madame Pitre a Deux Hommes" (Mrs. Pitre has two men) on his 1983 album Turning Point.
 Delafose gained wider public recognition with albums such as Joe Pete Got Two Women (Arhoolie, 1990) and Blues Stay Away from Me (Rounder, 1993).

 He was seen in performance footage and his music was featured on the soundtrack of the 1992 John Sayles film Passion Fish.
 He was also a featured artist in the 1989 documentary film J'ai été au bal (I Went to the Dance).